LIBREhub/LIBREhub.github.io/sources.md

 </style>

 # **Resources**
 The Resources section is a comprehensive and curated collection of publications, source files, tools, and educational materials designed to support research and development of open-source bioimaging technologies.
 Explore the wide array of resources to accelerate your projects and contribute to the growing open-source community.

 ### **Publications**
+Explore recent publications that showcase the principales and impact of open-source hardware in science.
 <p class="toggle-text">Show more</p>

 <div class="content list" style="display: none;">